Jacksonville Consolidation: Results

 Duval county voters approved the consolidation referendum 54,493 - 29,768 on August 8, 1967 but the old government did not go quietly.
 A lawsuit was filed by a few elected officials contesting consolidation because their term in office would be shortened and they would be required to face re-election after one year in office.
-Other elected officials attempted to pass zoning changes or sign long-term government contracts for their cronies.
+Other elected officials attempted to pass zoning changes or sign long-term government contracts for their friends.

 After a year of transition, the consolidated government went into effect on October 1, 1968.
 Jacksonville celebrated with a parade and fireworks that attracted 200,000 spectators.
 Hans Tanzler, elected mayor of Jacksonville the year before, became the first mayor of the consolidated government.
 Jacksonville became the largest city (by population) in Florida and the 13th largest in the United States.
 According to the Jacksonville Historical Society, the city "became the largest city in land area in the entire world", a distinction it eventually yielded to Juneau, Alaska.

 All land in Duval County is considered part of Jacksonville except the four independent municipalities of Jacksonville Beach, Atlantic Beach, Neptune Beach and Baldwin.
 Residents of these towns vote in city elections and are eligible for other services.
 Jacksonville was the second consolidated government in the state of Florida and one of ten in the nation.